-Wertheim Park, Broken Mirrors by Jan Wolkers (1977/1993) 2.
+Wertheim Park, Broken Mirrors by Jan Wolkers (1977/1993) 3.
 Auschwitz Monument Every year at the third Sunday of January the victims of Auschwitz are remembered at the Broken Mirrors Monument by Dutch artist and writer Jan Wolkers: "Heaven will be damaged forever.
 It is a god-awful attack on everything man stands for".
-Continue over the Anne Frankstraat to Oosterdok, along NEMO, cross the Mr. J.J. van der Velde Bridge along OBA (MLK-statue, books, exhibitions, toilet, restaurant).
+Continue over the Anne Frankstraat bridge to Oosterdok, along NEMO, cross the Mr. J.J. van der Velde Bridge along OBA (MLK-statue, books, exhibitions, toilet, restaurant).
 Go left, cross the Ode Bridge and go right to the Prins Hendrikkade.

-Prins Hendrikkade 94, Schreierstoren; left Zuiderkerk, right Oude Kerk 3.
+Prins Hendrikkade 94, Schreierstoren; left Zuiderkerk, right Oude Kerk 4.
 Schreiers Tower This defense tower was built in 1487 and was part of the Amsterdam city wall, the first fortifications that were built from 1481.
 It was a strategic viewpoint for the Amsterdam harbor and the Zuiderzee.
 From this point Henry Hudson, employed by the VOC, sailed to the West in 1609 to find a Northern passageway but he ended up 200 km upstream the Hudson River.
 It is said that the name Schreierstoren (Criers Tower) comes from the women that weeped when they waved at their departing husbands.
 But that is questionable because the Tower was called Schrayershoektoren because the city wall at this point made a sharp angle (schray = sharp, not 'cry').
 Follow Prins Hendrikkade along Amsterdam Central Station, a curve to the left and then right to the Haarlemmerstraat.

-Herenmarkt 99, West India House, HQ of WIC 1623-1647 4.
+Herenmarkt 99, West India House, HQ of WIC 1623-1647 5.
 West India House In this building, the West India House, in 1625, the board of the West India Company (WIC) planned the building of a fortress on Manhattan that late became New York City.
 Slave trade was the most important shipping activity by the WIC.
 From 1674 to 1740 the company sailed 383 ships.
 The WIC transported and traded more than 550,000 enslaved Africans in these years.
-Go left to Binnen Oranjestraat cross the bridge and left to Brouwergracht, right to Prinsengracht and left to Prinsenstraat.
-Then walk straight forward until Torensluis.
+Go right to Buiten Oranjestraat and continue to Grote Bickerstraat, go left to the Realengracht and then left over the Three Herring Bridge.